CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Canonicalness

-The structural invariants are motivated by the goal of constraining the definition of CFLOBDDs so that there is a unique way to fold a given decision tree into a CFLOBDD that represents the same Boolean function.
-This property is discussed more in \sectref{CanonicalnessHighLevel}, but the main characteristic of the folding method is that it works greedily, left to right.
-One artifact of the folding property is that matched paths through proto-CFLOBDDs (and hence through CFLOBDDs) have a left-to-right bias in the ordering of paths with respect to Boolean-variable-to-Boolean-value assignments.
+One artifact of the greedy, left-to-right decision-tree folding method used in \sectref{CanonicalnessHighLevel} and Appendix~\sectref{canonical-proof} is that matched paths through proto-CFLOBDDs (and hence through CFLOBDDs) have a left-to-right bias in the ordering of paths with respect to Boolean-variable-to-Boolean-value assignments.
 This bias is captured in the following proposition.

-\begin{Pro} Let $ex_C$ be the sequence of exit vertices of proto-CFLOBDD $C$.
+\begin{Pro}[Lexicographic-Order Proposition] Let $ex_C$ be the sequence of exit vertices of proto-CFLOBDD $C$.
 Let $ex_L$ be the sequence of exit vertices reached by traversing $C$ on each possible Boolean-variable-to-Boolean-value assignment, generated in lexicographic order of assignments.
 Let $s$ be the subsequence of $ex_L$ that retains just the leftmost occurrences of members of $ex_L$ (arranged in order as they first appear in $ex_L$).
 Then $ex_C = s$. \end{Pro} The proof of \propref{LexicographicOrder} is provided in Appendix~\sectref{prop-LexicographicOrder}.

+Earlier in this section, the ``Rationale'' paragraph motivated the structural invariants as enforcing an implicit ``greedy left-to-right folding'' of the corresponding decision tree to create the CFLOBDD, and Figure 8 illustrates the structural invariants from a syntactic/operational viewpoint.
+In contrast, \propref{LexicographicOrder} elucidates a semantic consequence of the structural invariants.\footnote{ \sectref{CanonicalnessHighLevel} gives a high-level overview of the proof that CFLOBDDs are a canonical representation of Boolean functions.
+In the proof of canonicity in \sectref{canonical-proof}, \propref{LexicographicOrder} is used in the proof of \propref{UnfoldFoldReversability}, which establishes property (\ref{It:NoDecisionTreeRepresentedByMultipleCFLOBDDs}) from \sectref{CanonicalnessHighLevel}. }

 \begin{example} \propref{LexicographicOrder} can be illustrated using \figref{MultipleMiddleVertices}.
 If we use numbers to identify exit vertices, $ex_C$ for any grouping $g$ is the sequence $[1..g.\textrm{numberOfExits}]$.
 In the upper level-$1$ grouping in \figref{MultipleMiddleVertices}, $ex_L$ is $[1,2,2,3]$, so $s$ is $[1,2,3]$.
 In the level-$1$ grouping at the lower right, $ex_L$ is $[1,1,2,2]$, so $s$ is $[1,2]$.
 In the level-$2$ grouping, $ex_L$ is $[1,1,1,1,2,2,2,2,2,2,2,2,1,1,2,2]$, so $s$ is $[1,2]$. \end{example}